Irene-Wu-1002/Irene-Wu-1002.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Hello world, my name is Irene Wu.
+I currently study my master's degree in [Cornell University, Cornell Tech](https://tech.cornell.edu/) and major in information systems and information science, which focuses on connective media and human-computer information.

+I have a strong passion in the technology field, and a committed professional with a get-it-done approach.
+I have worked as an application consultant at IBM, and I have participated in two largest projects in my service line.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.